 Authors: Simone Chen, Swati JainIn an age of information overload, the ability to effectively sort and search through content is only becoming increasingly important.
 This is no different for companies striving to maintain and build off of their intellectual property, foster collaboration and, ultimately, empower individuals to find the content they need.
 Out of the many intranet and wiki type of solutions available, Confluence is continuing to rise as a crowd favorite for addressing the needs mentioned above.
-Not only is it easy to use, it also bolsters some massive features, ranging from real-time collaboration to content security to nifty integrations with both Atlassian and non-Atlassian tools.
+Not only is it easy to use, but it also bolsters some massive features, ranging from real-time collaboration to content security to nifty integrations with both Atlassian and non-Atlassian tools.
 To put it simply, Confluence is inarguably powerful and the learning curve for users is incredibly low.
 This is usually why decision-makers say “sounds great, now take my money”.
 Now, one common fallacy is that the introduction of Confluence, and any wiki tool, will resolve any and all knowledge management problems.
 Like all problems, if you start at the beginning without a means to the end, finding the answer is like shooting in the dark.
 When organizations begin using Confluence without a set strategy for organizing content, the ability to find content decreases almost as fast as the rate at which content grows.
 Our goal today is to share some quick tips and tricks that will get you started on the right path to managing knowledge in a manner that makes it more contextual and easily findable.
-Key Steps

 - Establish and solidify your labels game